syncfusion-content/wpf-docs/wpf/Diagram/Stencil.md

 {% endtabs %}

-By default, `Name` property of the diagramming elements(NodeViewModel, ConnectorViewModel, GroupViewModel...) is displayed as tooltip of that symbol while moving mouse hover that symbol but you can give your custom tooltip to that symbol also.
-Please find the code example as below.
+By default, the `Name` property of the diagramming elements(NodeViewModel, ConnectorViewModel, GroupViewModel, and more) is displayed as a tooltip of that symbol while moving the mouse over that symbol but you can give your custom tooltip to that symbol also.
+Please find the following code example.

 {% tabs %}